-El Hassana Dome National Park Cairo, tours, booking
+El Hassana Dome National Park Cairo, tours, booking, prices

 Further details about El Hassana Dome National Park Cairo:

 The upscale New Giza housing project lies at its southern border.
 A network of pipelines currently installed along its eastern side.
 Moreover, quarries operate in the vicinity and commercial farms found along its southeast border.
 El Hassana Dome National Park does not receive many visitors.
 It is except those interested in geology and paleontology.
 They are along with students on scientific school field trips.
 So the protectorate is not disturbed or polluted by visitors.